oracle/graal/truffle/docs/T-Trace.md

 allow one to modify computed values, interrupt execution and quickly experiment with behavioral changes without modifying the application code.

+The applicability of **T-Trace** isn't limited only only to scripting languages.
+Any language written using Truffle API can be a target of **T-Trace** insights including static languages handled by Sulong (e.g. C, C++, Rust, Fortran, etc.).

 **T-Trace** framework brings powerful cross-language yet language agnostic metaprogramming features into hands of every researcher and practitioner.